What Makes a Great JBA Entry?

 Firstly, we need to know what your entry is trying to communicate, so it’s helpful for you to really consider what your work is trying to say.

-A good way to do this is to ask yourself ‘why’: Why did I write/ paint/ compose this piece?
+A good way to do this is to ask yourself, ‘Why?’: Why did I write/ paint/ compose this piece?
 Why does it look/ sound the way it does?
 Why is this important?

 Don’t worry if you don’t think your chosen value is ‘deep’ enough!
 We only ever judge how well your work expresses its chosen value, and NEVER the value itself.

-Avoid simply adding a question mark to end of your piece’s description or title, unless it really makes sense– ‘Can we ever really know what someone else is thinking?’ is intriguing, but ‘The Mona Lisa?’ or even, ‘A smiling woman?’ is far less so.
+If you chose to make your title a question, avoid simply adding a question mark to end of your piece’s description or title, unless it really makes sense– ‘Can we ever really know what someone else is thinking?’ is intriguing, but ‘The Mona Lisa?’ or even, ‘A smiling woman?’ is far less so.